Update on Little Man

 36+ weeks over here.
 Less than 3 left.
 Considering little guy needs surgery within 72 hours after he is born, I have been glad for any and all incubation time he gave us, but I would be lying if I acted like I wasn’t happy to see the end of this pregnancy in sight!
 Just in time to close out the summer with a few mojitos.
 Oh, and if this adorable monogrammed bath towel didn’t give it away, little man now has a name: Miller.

-Dustin and I spent the day at Texas Children’s Hospital about few weeks ago getting scans, meeting with the surgeon, etc. Several things came from this incredibly long day of appointments.
+My husband and I spent the day at the hospital a few weeks ago getting scans, meeting with the surgeon, etc. Several things came from this incredibly long day of appointments.
 First on the agenda was another comprehensive ultrasound.
-Everyone (the tech, the radiologist, Dustin, and myself) saw communication between the duodenum and the stomach.
+Everyone (the tech, the radiologist, hubs, and myself) saw communication between the duodenum and the stomach.
 This led the radiologist to tell us that she believes it is likely duodenal stenosis as opposed to a complete atresia.
 We were elated to hear this because, while the surgical approach is still the same, the recovery would be much quicker.
 So hopefully she is right and that’s the case.

 Next up was an MRI.
 I had sort of been dreading this but my awesome mind over matter combined with my yoga breathing (I know what I sound like, you don’t have to say it) meant that I nearly fell asleep.
 Had it not been for the earmuffs digging into the side of my jaw and the fact that I began to get really hot towards the end, I definitely would have fallen asleep.
 They let me pick a Pandora station to listen to while the scan was going on; I went with Michael Buble and it was very relaxing.